from os.path import exists

 if property_with_stype not in structure.info.keys():

-raise KeyError(f'{property_with_stype} does not exist in info object!')
+raise KeyError(f'{property_with_stype} not available in info field of structure')

 extracted_property = np.array(structure.info[property_with_stype])